 **Non-resident portion of these fees is $237.60 per credit hour.

 We’ll help you explore how to finance your education, including applying for financial aid and understanding grants and other types of available aid.

-No matter if you're a future freshman, a transfer student or a current student, you may be eligible to receive UCM scholarships by completing a single application and automatically be considered for the Choose Red Grant when you apply.
+No matter if you're a future freshman, a transfer student or a current student, you may be eligible to receive UCM scholarships by completing a single application and automatically be considered for the UCM Bound Out-of-State Scholarship when you apply.